Niklas Kronwall: Playing career

-Kronwall was selected in the first round, 29th overall, in the 2000 NHL Entry Draft by the Detroit Red Wings.
+Kronwall was selected in the first round, 29th overall, in the 2000 NHL entry draft by the Detroit Red Wings.
 He continued to play for Djurgårdens IF until he came to North America in 2003.
 He played 20 games for Detroit in the 2003–04 season, scoring one goal and four assists for five points, to go along with 16 penalty minutes.

 During the 2004–05 NHL lockout, Kronwall played a complete season for the Grand Rapids Griffins, the Red Wings' top affiliate in the American Hockey League (AHL).
 He notched 13 goals and 40 assists in 76 games while also playing a solid defense.
 For his efforts, Kronwall was awarded the Eddie Shore Award as the top defenceman in the AHL.

 Kronwall was injured in an exhibition game against the Colorado Avalanche in September 2005 and missed more than half of the 2005–06 season with a serious knee injury.

-Kronwall in 2009 Stanley Cup Finals Game 6.
+Kronwall in 2009 Stanley Cup Final game six.

 Kronwall won the Stanley Cup with the Red Wings in 2008, making him a member of the Triple Gold Club.
 He also led all defencemen in scoring with 15 points in the 2008 Stanley Cup playoffs.
 Kronwall scored six goals to go with 45 assists during the 2008–09 season, and followed it up with two goals and seven assists during the 2009 Stanley Cup playoffs as the Red Wings came within a game of repeating as Stanley Cup champions.
-The Red Wings lost Game 7 at home by a score of 2-1, with Kronwall hitting the crossbar with 2:15 remaining in the third period, which would've tied the game.
+The Red Wings lost game seven at home by a score of 2-1, with Kronwall hitting the crossbar with 2:15 remaining in the third period, which would've tied the game.

 On 27 December 2010, Kronwall helped teammate and goaltender Chris Osgood get his 400th win by scoring the game-winning goal and lifting the Red Wings to a 4–3 overtime win over the Colorado Avalanche.

 On 31 October 2011, Kronwall and Detroit agreed to a seven-year contract.
 Playing in all 82 regular season games during the 2011–12 season, Kronwall recorded a career high 15 goals for the Red Wings.